salembht/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/rfq.rst

 To get started, navigate to :menuselection:`Purchase app --> Orders --> Requests for Quotation`.

-The :guilabel:`Requests for Quotation` dashboard displays an overview of the company’s |RFQs|,
+The :guilabel:`Requests for Quotation` dashboard displays an overview of the company's |RFQs|,
 |POs|, and their status.
 The top of the screen breaks down all |RFQs| in the company, as well as
 individual ones (where the user is the buyer) with a summary of their status.

-The top-right corner also provides a quick report of the company’s recent purchases by total value, lead times, and number of |RFQs| sent.
+The top-right corner also provides a quick report of the company's recent purchases by total value, lead times, and number of |RFQs| sent.

 Additionally, the dashboard includes buttons for: